 Also known as compassion fatigue, vicarious trauma affects a broad range of health care providers and first responders.
 Vicarious trauma can occur when one is continually exposed to extreme emotional circumstances, either directly or indirectly, in an attempt to treat or support one who has experienced trauma.

-I've created this section with the intention of helping you determine if I might be the right fit for you and your healing journey.
-Therapy is a deeply personal journey and every therapist practices differently.
-In order for you to get the most out therapy it's important you feel confident in your therapist choice.
+I've created this section with the intention of helping you determine if I'm the right fit for you and your healing journey.
+Therapy is deeply personal and every therapist practices differently.
+For you to get the most out therapy you MUST feel confident in your therapist choice.